omicron-ai/py_omicron/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Omicron.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
 This document was plucked directly from the contributing document by our friends over at [Atom](https://github.com/atom/atom).

-The link to their [contribution file](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) is just for my reference and will be removed in the future.

 #### Table Of Contents

 [Code of Conduct](#code-of-conduct)